-Tracking down each geography’s requirements is time-consuming and tedious for stakeholders and failing to do so may deter business expansion plans.
-In such a scenario, opting for an exclusive global cosmetic Regulatory service provider may help in streamlining cosmetic compliance activities, and thus, mitigate compliance risks and reduce the time-to-market.
+Tracking down each geography’s Regulatory requirements is time-consuming and tedious for stakeholders and failing to do so may deter business expansion plans.
+In such a scenario, opting for an exclusive cosmetic global Regulatory service provider may help in streamlining cosmetic compliance activities, and thus, mitigate compliance risks and reduce the time-to-market.

-- Product Information File (PIF) - PIF is a mandatory document that is necessary for every cosmetic product placed in The Association of Southeast Asian Nations (ASEAN) and European markets.
+- Product Information File (PIF) – PIF is a mandatory document that is necessary for every cosmetic product placed in the Association of Southeast Asian Nations (ASEAN) and European markets.
 It contains all the key information of the finished product ranging from product description to animal testing performed.
 PIF is maintained by the person responsible for placing the product in the market and is made available to competent authorities during audit.

-- Cosmetic Product Safety Report (CPSR) - CPSR is a mandatory document to be maintained as per the guidelines of The Association of Southeast Asian Nations (ASEAN) and The European markets.
+- Cosmetic Product Safety Report (CPSR) – CPSR is a mandatory document that is required to be maintained as per the guidelines of The Association of Southeast Asian Nations (ASEAN) and The European markets.
 It is a scientific review document and is prepared by a qualified person upon performing safety assessment of the product.
 This is the most important and extensive part of PIF.

 - Audit Representation – The health authorities of few markets like ASEAN, shall monitor compliance of cosmetic products through Post Market Surveillance (PMS) programme after the products are placed in the market.
 The audit shall comprise screening of product formulation, sample collection and testing, audit of premises for compliance to the cosmetic GMP, audit on PIF etc.

 - SUGAM – SUGAM is an online licensing portal in India through which requests for various services like, processing and grants of permission are filed for varied range of products including cosmetics, medicinal products, medical devices etc. Any Indian agent, importer, foreign enterprise holding Indian subsidiary only can register with SUGAM.